SAP-samples/cloud-abap-rap/README.md

 One has to specifiy the field name, the alias and optionally the key word *localized*.

 So the JSON file must contain an array **objectswithadditionalfields**.

-For each object type an additional array called "additionalfields" has to be filled that contains the additional fields for each object.
+For each object type an additional array called **additionalfields** has to be filled that contains the additional fields for each object.

 Please note that the field names for additional fields in the draft table must match the field name (or the alias name) of the field in the interface view.